Sorour Darabi: S.he

-Darabi uses the pronoun "s.he" instead of the traditional binary-based pronouns he or she, explaining: “I don't define myself as a trans artist but a non-binary one. […], I insist on this inclusive process which is close to what I am experiencing.
+Darabi uses the pronoun "s.he" instead of the traditional binary-based pronouns he or she, explaining: “I don't define myself as a trans artist but a non-binary one.…, I insist on this inclusive process which is close to what I am experiencing.
 Assigned woman at my birth, I am in transition and in permanent transformation.
 I'm looking for fluidity in the gender."

 In 2016, Darabi was interviewed in the context of the performance of Farci.e on the festival Montpellier Danse.
-In the interview, s.he explained about the differences of public debate on gender in France and Iran.
+In the interview, s.he explained the differences of public debate on gender in France and Iran.
 Darabi's sexual identity is subversive and political in the Iranian context.
 Accordingly, in Iran sex reassignment surgery is allowed by the authorities only to hinder the formation of homosexual relations.
 Therefore, it is only a way of preserving the heterosexual norms.
 The Iranian government prefers transgender individuals who go through the operation rather than having citizens with complex gender identity or homosexuals.